Who is God?

 2 Sam.
 7:22 Therefore you are great, O LORD God.
 For there is none like you, and there is no God besides you, according to all that we have heard with our ears.
 (ESV)

-Time started when God began to create.
+Time began when God started to create.
 But before anything came into existence, God reflected upon what He would do and how He would do it.
 He foresaw the final outcome of everything before He commenced; it is eternally present within Him.
 God knew all His works from the beginning of the world (Acts 15:18).
 He knows everything (1Jn.
 3:20), comprehending at once all things, be it their causes, conditions, relations, consequences and progressions.
 He also is in total control of every facet, phase and moment of time.
 Nothing goes overlooked or undetected (Mat.
 10:29; Lk.
 12:6).
 At every stage of creation, God saw that it was good (Gen. 1:4, 10, 12, 18, 21, 25, 31).
 That is for our benefit, so we can rest assured nothing created was wrong, missing, deficient or incomplete.

 Is Christ the true God?

 Rev 3:14 "And to the angel of the church in Laodicea write: 'The words of the Amen, the faithful and true witness, the beginning of God's creation.
-(ESV)
+(ESV) (Emphasis added)

 Christ revealed that he did not know when he would be sent to restore the planet and begin his rule with the saints.
 Only his God and Father knows (Jn.
 20:17; Mat.
 24:36; Mk.
 13:32; Acts 1:7).